MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

     - Only a limited number of connectors are currently supported.

-    - The following triggers and actions are supported: Recurrence trigger, When a new email arrives trigger, Send an email action, Office 365 Calendar Post Item action, Teams post a message action, and Planner create a task action.
+    - The following triggers and actions are supported: Recurrence trigger, When a new email arrives trigger, Send an email action, Office 365 Calendar post item action, Teams post a message action, and Planner create a task action.

 - Respond to your requests to make changes to your flow, such as update actions and replace actions.